 - Drop in the quality of care: When employees leave, they need to train their replacements; some tasks will fall through the cracks, resulting in lower quality of care.

 So what are the factors that often lead to high turnover numbers?

-Assisted living facility hourly workers receive relatively low pay considering the tiring nature of their work.
+Hourly workers at assisted living facilities receive relatively low pay considering the tiring nature of their work.
 Nursing assistants can get paid around $12 per hour, with nurses faring a bit better at $20.
-According to a survey performed by Indeed, Half of assisted living facilities believe the are not pair fairly. low pay rate has driven many workers to seek more roles elsewhere in the healthcare industry.
+According to a survey performed by Indeed, Half of all employees at assisted living facilities believe they are not paid fairly.
+The low pay rate has driven many workers to seek more roles elsewhere in the healthcare industry.